RaspInLoop/raspInLoop.github.io/_posts/2016-04-05-standalone-blinkgpioexample.md

 description:
 ---
 Some examples are distributed with Pi4J jar.
-One of the simplest is BlinkGpioExample : led1 blinks every 1/2 seconds during 15 seconds  and led2 blinks every seconds but speed up the rate when button is pressed.
+One of the simplest is BlinkGpioExample : led1 blinks every 1/2 seconds during 15 seconds  and led2 blinks every second but speed up the rate when button is pressed.

 ## Standalone Simulation Mode
 Unlike the first tuto, where we used Ptolemy II ([The Ptolemy Project](http://ptolemy.eecs.berkeley.edu/ptolemyII/index.htm)) as a Computed Simulation Environment to drive our debug session, we will choose the standalone simulation mode.
-The standalone simulation mode use an internal and configurable time sequencer.
+The standalone simulation mode uses an internal and configurable time sequencer.
 You just have to choose the simulation duration (End Time), the simulation precision(Time Increment) and whether the time must be speed up or slow down.(Time Ratio)

 ## Debug Configuration